neomutt/test-library/README.md

 - `test_hcache` creates an entry in the header cache and retrieves it
 - `test_lib` calls a function from each of the library source files

-## Library (409 functions)
+## Library (415 functions)

-There are now four libraries, libaddress, libcore, libemail and libmutt.
+There are now four libraries: libaddress, libcore, libemail and libmutt.

 ### account (core)